Tandemly/eos-api-service/src/api/routes/header.md

 It's built as a standalone service, as opposed to directly implemented in EOS, to provide for:

-* cleaner separate of concerns,
+* cleaner separation of concerns,
 * help lessen the processing load and memory footprint of EOS
 * provide a standard API service that third-party developers can utilize with their existing toolchain, libraries and frameworks.

-The service relies on the existence of at leaset one node on the EOS network it connects to be running the `db_plugin` and `http_plugin`.
+The service relies on the existence of at least one node on the EOS network it connects to to be running the `db_plugin` and `http_plugin`.
 The `db_plugin` is built to sync and stream irreversible blocks (transactions/messages) and account information to an external mongodb that serves as the data source for this API service for all GET requests.
 This means: